 With the noticable popularity of water tanks in recent years, the CSIRO conducted a practical survey of participating residential sites to assess real life performance.
 They found that the best setups for quality drinking water were those that are properly installed, and fed by a catchment area of drinking water standard.
 They also advise that as with any other household appliance, tanks require at least a minimum amount of periodic attention.

 For the most common tank applications such as gardening, washing cars, pools, toilets and laundry, we'd recommend that you at least have the basics.
 The tank should have no uncovered openings, which means ensuring that you have a strainer affixed to your inlet opening and a strainer on your overflow opening.
 Inlet and overflow strainers are often supplied with water tanks, and are always supplied standard on Melro tanks because they are such an important step.

 We recommend that you periodically clear any leaves that may collect at your inlet strainer.
 A leaf diverter device will actually do a lot of this work for you and should be considered when setting up your system.
 They are really that good.
 Again, simply periodically checking that everything appears in working order is sensible advice.

 However, water infrastructure activity is cyclical.
 As has occurred in the past, our population continues to increase and demand will again exceed capacity.
-Water restrictions are then a key strategy and are especially noticable in times of drought as we have recently experienced.
+Water restrictions are then a proven strategy and are especially noticable in times of drought as we have recently experienced.